yifange/topica/ngapp/app/bower_components/restangular/README.md

 // First way of creating a Restangular object.
 Just saying the base URL var baseAccounts = Restangular.all('accounts');

-// This will query /accounts and return a promise.
-As Angular supports setting promises to scope variables
+// This will query /accounts and return a promise. baseAccounts.getList().then(function(accounts) {
-// as soon as we get the information from the server, it will be shown in our template :)
-$scope.allAccounts = baseAccounts.getList();
+  $scope.allAccounts = accounts;
+});

+// Does a GET to /accounts
+// Returns an empty array by default.
+Once a value is returned from the server
+// that array is filled with those values.
+So you can use this in your template
+$scope.accounts = Restangular.all('accounts').getList().$object;

 var newAccount = {name: "Gonto's account"};